spotinst/terraform-provider-spotinst/docs/resources/stateful_node_azure.md

       * `crg_name` - (Required) The name of the CRG.
       * `crg_resource_group_name` - (Required) Azure resource group name
       * `crg_should_prioritize` - The desired CRG to utilize ahead of other CRGs in the subscription.
+  * `vm_admins` - (Optional) Defines Azure identities that are considered VM admins.
+If the list is empty, the defined behavior is `NONE`, If the list is null, the defined behavior is `ALL`.
+This applies if the object is not defined.
+If an identity contains the string, it will be considered permitted to perform the following actions: Stop VM: VM admins can move the VM to a "stopped (deallocated)" state using the Azure console.
+If triggered by someone else, it is considered an interruption.

 <a id="compute"></a>
 ## Compute